 Make the most of your deductions this tax time!
-The ATO has a range of occupation guides to help you get your work-related expense claims right info Don't miss out - find info on deductions at ato.gov.au/occupations
+The ATO has a range of occupation guides to help you get your work-related expense claims right info on deductions at ato.gov.au/occupations

 Tax tip: Remember to meet all three golden rules when claiming work-related expenses on your tax return!